Boyka89cid/Mobile-Application-Agent/README.md

-# Mobile-Application-Agent
+# PostgesSQL-Agent

-A repository for building Agent that can build an application dynamically.
+A repository for building Agent that can build an handle PostgreSQL queries dynamically.
-This will include the usuage of already exists MCP server which could be taken from GitHub site, [MCP servers](https://github.com) or building and maintaining a new MCP servers so to allow dynamic changes in the flutter/react-native application.
+This will not include the usuage of already exists MCP server which could be taken from GitHub site, [MCP servers](https://github.com) and we are building and maintaining a new MCP servers so to allow orchestration to be possible.
 Since, developing this kind of server will be new because of new tools, prompts and resources required to train LLM, and no one yet has provided to give a server like this till now.